swaxi/SGTool/README.md

       * Move Euler and IGRF to calcs directory
       * Compatibility with both QGIS4/QT6 and QGIS3/QT5
       * Add RGB triplets as LUT definition for RGB to greyscale convertor
-      0.2.18
-      * Fix (again) clipping of csv worms
-      * Fix bug in Filling FFT NaNs in NS direction (Thanks Feargal!)
-      0.2.17
-      * Fix bug saving grid boundary filename
-      * Add ArcPro Toolbox support (very Beta!!)
-      * Remove all QGIS library calls from calc engines
-      * Fix bug in worms spatial filtering
-      * Force processed ers output files to have tif suffix
-      * Check for recognised CRS before processing
-      0.2.16
-      * Add Euler Deconvolution from https://github.com/ffigura/Euler-deconvolution-python
-      * Add Noddy grid (grv & mag) import
-      0.2.15
-      * Use cosine rolloff for high/low and bandpass filters to reduce ringing
-      * Change Remove Regional to 1st or 2nd order polynomial
-      * New grids use stdev scaling of grid to better highlight features 0.2.14
-      * don't try to load LINE_ID codes if they don't exist in WTMM
-      * added PCA & ICA calculations for multiband grids
-      * speed up Grass-like relief calc
-      * added DAT format points import based on ASEG-GDF2 standard (tested against example datasets only)
-      * TA demoted to needing RTP_E first in GUI
-      * save all CSV/XYZ/DAT imports as shapefiles
-      * fix import matplotlib bug and test for LINE_ID for points in WTMM code

 Full changelog <a href="https://raw.githubusercontent.com/swaxi/SGTool/refs/heads/main/metadata.txt">Metadata</a>